Greg Charlwood of Australian Invoice Finance

 Invoice Finance (also called debtor finance or factoring) is the most flexible cashflow lending solution for businesses selling on credit terms, providing certainty of ongoing working capital funding.
 We quickly lend up to 90% of your unpaid invoices, so you can meet your payment deadlines even if your customers don’t.

-What are the advantages of invoice finance?
+What are the advantages of using Factoring in your business

 We love helping Australian Businesses With Invoice Finance